jessicamlee/todolist/README.md

 The first iteration focused on learning, testing, designing, and building the to-do list's structure, interface, and on-load presentation.
 Currently, the alarm clock and stopwatch feature is in the works for the My To-Do List project.

+**Next Phase:** Add keyboard shortcuts to make the interface accessible.

 _More details and updates on the way.
 Stay tuned!_

 ## ✏ Languages & Tools: